Resident giraffes at Taronga Zoo, Mosman in Sydney.

 Even on busy days, the spacious layout means you’ll always find quiet spots to observe the animals.
 With koalas spread across six habitat areas, you’ll never have to wait in line for a view of these much loved favourites.

-Echidna at Featherdale
+Echidna walking through its enclosure at Featherdale Wildlife Park

 Echidna at Featherdale Wildlife Park Credit: Destination NSW